Rockyymj/Supplementary/README.md

-# Supplementary
+# Prepration

     1. Install

+    sudo npm install mocha
+    sudo npm install chai

+    2.
-    Install Mocha in my laptop.sudo npm install mocha. creat a file named test and also creat a javascript file under test.
+    creat a file named "test" and a javascript named "test.js" which under the file

-    This JS file is my editor.
+What's the point of passing a unit test?
+If we modify the code of ABS () function, we only need to run the unit test again.
+If we pass the test, it shows that our modification will not affect the original behaviour of ABS () function.
+If the test fails, it shows that our modification is inconsistent with the original behaviour, either modify the code or modify the test.

 # Assert and Chai